eremedia/Google-Analyticator/readme.txt

 == Changelog ==

 = 6.0 =
+* Fixes the (not set) pages in the Top Pages section of the dashboard widget.
+Pages containing the title (not set) will be combined with the correct page and corresponding title.
+Note that I am still trying to get this bug fixed in the API; this is just a hold over until the bug is fixed.
 * Adds a link to Google Analytics on the dashboard widget for quick access to view full stat reports.
 * Fixes a Javascript error that prevented the dashboard widget from collapsing.
 * Corrects a uid undefined error message that appeared if error reporting was set too high.